k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: don't pacify unique monsters when untrapping them from web
 - Handle some more cases when tortle is hiding in its shell
 - Handle even more cases when tortle is hiding in its shell
+- A few more cases covered when tortle is hiding in its shell